helios-earth/helios-sdk-python/DOCUMENTATION.md

 	* return_image_data: *bool, optional*
 		* If true, image data will be read into a numpy array and returned.
 * Returns
-	* None or numpy array of images.
+	* None or list of numpy arrays.

 ### Collections.addImage